mbanil/data_science_challenge/readme.md

 * src_pyspark: This folder has the same structure as 'src' folder.
 The only missing feature here is the restoration of one-hot encoding order while predicting results.

 * CI/CD is carried out using Github actions.
 The python app is deployed to the Azure web app.
-The app can be accessed form https://zeisswebapp.azurewebsites.net/
+The app can be accessed from https://zeisswebapp.azurewebsites.net/

 # Installation